How do you use the After Effects Text Animator more creatively?

 Create a text layer of only periods.
 Adjust your typeface to get squares or circles - whichever you prefer.

 Add a text animator (or multiple!) and experiment with the properties.
-I found it was so much easier to grasp what all of these properties were doing once I stopped reading the words I was animating, and just viewed them as abstract shapes to move around.
+We found it so much easier to grasp what all of these properties were doing once we stopped reading the words we were animating and just viewed them as abstract shapes to move around.
 Hopefully the same is true for you!

 No need to download a fancy-schmancy Tapered Stroke tool; you can actually create a tapered stroke using Text Animators.